Geochemical-Modeling/PHREEQC_dataviz/README.md

 ## Single Job Visualization
 The [instruction](documents/20231113_Library_of_possible_graphs.pdf) and the accompanying data is under [documents](documents).

-**note**: the "time" column in the output is in second, it needs to be converted to years or days.
+The "time" column in the output is in second, it needs to be converted to years or days.

+**note**: for the flood graph shown in the last page, one possible solution is that collecting the data (values) by depths and years as a matrix, then polting this matrix as an image.

+**Matplotlib Style**: [SciencePlots](https://github.com/garrettj403/SciencePlots) provides Matplotlib styles for scientific figures.
+It is useful to produce the publication-readay graphs.
+It may be used as an addon.